XoopsDocs/assetics/en/README.md

 # Assets Management
 #### for XOOPS 2.6.0
-Ver.
-1.0
+Version 1.0
 ## User Manual

+This document is an introduction to Assets Management in [XOOPS CMS](http://xoops.org) Environment, in the upcoming [new version of XOOPS CMS](https://github.com/XOOPS/XoopsCore)

 © 2016 XOOPS Project ([www.xoops.org](http://xoops.org))

-## Document Purpose

-This document is an introduction to Assets Management in XOOPS CMS Environment, in the upcoming new version of XOOPS
+## How to Contribute

+[You can contribute on GitHub](https://github.com/XoopsDocs/assetics).
+Changes will be [pushed to Gitbook.io automatically](https://www.gitbook.com/book/xoops/assetics/activity) when the [main repository](https://github.com/XoopsDocs/assetics) changes.

 # Table of Content